-On 20 April 2023, DCAC and GIG Target entered into the Business Combination Agreement, pursuant to which the Company will acquire 100% of the issued and outstanding share capital of GIG Target for the consideration of: (i) the issue and/or transfer from treasury of 14,394,235 DCAC Ordinary Shares, at a valuation of £20.00 per DCAC Ordinary Share and with an aggregate value of £287,884,698; and (ii) the Refundable Advance of SwFr 900,000.
-In determining the consideration payable by the Company for the GIG Target Group the liabilities of the GIG Target Group have been taken into account, being principally 2028 GreenBonds with an aggregate value of £33,604,092 and 2056 GreenBonds with an aggregate value of £2,767,395.
+Pursuant to the amended Business Combination Agreement, the Company will acquire 100% of the issued and outstanding share capital of GIG Target for the consideration of: (i) the issue and/or transfer from treasury of 14,500,256 DCAC Ordinary Shares, at a valuation of £11.655 per DCAC Ordinary Share and with an aggregate value of £160,000,000; and (ii) the Refundable Advance of SwFr 900,000.
+In determining the consideration payable by the Company for the GIG Target Group the liabilities of the GIG Target Group have been taken into account, being principally 2028 GreenBonds with an aggregate value of £30,032,200.